 Table Of Contents

+In a nutshell, the keto diet focuses on burning fat for fuel instead of carbohydrates.
 Your body prefers glucose as its energy source.
 The more carbs you consume, your body will keep converting it into sugar to generate energy.
-In simpler words, your body won’t burn the fat when glucose is present.
+In simpler words, your body won’t burn fat when glucose is present.

 To burn fat for energy, you must limit the consumption of carbs as that will reduce the stored glucose.
 As a result, your body doesn’t have any other choice but to start burning the stored fat.

 The breakdown of carbs, protein, and fat in the ketogenic diet is as follows: